Tiara Andini

 Tiara Anugrah Eka Setyo Andini (born 23 September 2001) is an Indonesian singer and actress.
 She was the runner-up of the tenth season of Indonesian Idol, which was broadcast by RCTI in 2019 - 2020.
-In Idol, she was known as the girl who received a titanium ticket (Note: The titanium ticket is a jury's veto right to give audition participants the opportunity to enter the elimination stage after getting a small number of votes from other judges, and this veto power is only valid for one occasion.) from one of the judges.
+In Idol, she was known as the girl who received a titanium ticket (Note: The titanium ticket is a jury's veto right to allow audition participants to enter the elimination stage after getting a small number of votes from other judges, and this veto power is only valid for one occasion.) from one of the judges.
 She is the only titanium ticket recipient to ever make it through to the final round in the history of Indonesian Idol.
 She was awarded Best Newcomer from the 23rd Anugerah Musik Indonesia Awards, and Best New Asian Artist Indonesia from the 2020 Mnet Asian Music Awards.
 She also won the SCTV Music Awards for two consecutive years as Most Popular Female Singer in 2022 and 2023.
-She was nominated for the 2023 MTV Europe Music Awards as Best Asia act and 2024 Kids' Choice Awards as Favorite Asian Act.
+She was nominated for the 2023 MTV Europe Music Awards as Best Asian act and 2024 Kids' Choice Awards as Favorite Asian Act.